 Ensure crispness and readability

-Always use images with sufficient resolution, even if your screen isn’t retina, your site visitors will likely have a high pixel density screen on their smartphone, and see a low resolution image.
+Always use images with sufficient resolution, even if your screen isn’t retina, your site visitors will likely have a high pixel density screen on their smartphone, and will otherwise see a low resolution image.
 Sparkle’s resolution meter next to images helps with this.